kalingth/wazuh-docker-builder/README.md

 # Wazuh Docker Builder

-This repository offers an alternative to the "wazuh-docker" project, introducing several improvements and additional features.
+This repository offers an alternative to the [wazuh-docker project](https://github.com/wazuh/wazuh-docker), introducing several improvements and additional features.
 The primary focus is on building Docker images through a CI/CD pipeline for both amd64 and arm64 platforms.
 This extends the original project's compatibility by adding support for arm64.

 ## Key Features